alexwkleung/block-url-extension/README.md

 4. URLs without protocol (i.e., `<subdomain>.<url>.<tld>`)
 5. URLs without subdomain (i.e., `http[s]://<url>.<tld>`)

+## Ignoring URLs (Comments)

+You can ignore URLs using the comment syntax.
+Add one of these characters at the beginning of the line to create a comment:

+- `#`
+- `//`

 ## FAQ

 1. **Where does my data get stored?**